2022 Advocacy Priorities

 Be a catalyst for life enhancing research breakthroughs

-Increase funding for autism research at federal agencies, including the National Institutes of Health, Centers for Disease Control and Prevention, the Health Resources and Services Administration and the U.S. Department of Education.
+Increase funding for autism research at federal agencies, including the National Institutes of Health, Centers for Disease Control and Prevention, and the U.S. Department of Education.

 Increase early childhood screening and timely intervention

-Ensure that autistic individuals have access to the healthcare they need, irrespective of whether a private payer or a public payer such as Medicaid pays for their healthcare costs.
+Ensure that individuals with autism have access to the healthcare they need, irrespective of payer (Medicaid, private insurance, etc.).

-Improve the quality and accessibility of employment-focused training systems.
+Improve the quality and accessibility of employment-focused training systems for individuals with autism and advocate for increased employment opportunities.

 Ensure access to reliable information and services throughout the life span

-Increase availability of ABLE accounts, tax-advantaged savings accounts for individuals with disabilities created by the Stephen Beck, Jr. Achieving a Better Life Experience Act of 2014.
+Make ABLE accounts widely available.
+(Tax-advantaged savings accounts for individuals with disabilities created by the Stephen Beck, Jr. Achieving a Better Life Experience Act of 2014.)

-Ensure that staff across multiple settings (such as healthcare and education) have appropriate training for interactions with and care of individuals with autism, particularly related to challenging behaviors, safety, sensory needs, and augmentative and alternative communication.
+Ensure staff across settings have appropriate training, particularly related to challenging behaviors, safety, sensory needs, and augmentative and alternative communication.